Details of the 9 Days Easter Holiday to The Miracles of Egypt

-Only two enormous stone sculptures of King Amenhotep III survive from a funerary temple that was once completely constructed.
+Only two enormous stone sculptures of King Amenhotep III survive in a funerary temple that was once completely constructed.
 The sculptures are constructed from quartzite sandstone stones that were originally found in Cairo and transported 700 km to Luxor.

 After that, go to a nearby island for lunch so that your tour will also include a boat ride down the Nile River.
 Finish your adventure with a visit to:

 Temple of Karnak

 The Karnak Temple is the most spectacular landmark in Egypt.
 It is the biggest complex of temples ever constructed by humans.
 It stands for the culmination of the work of countless pharaohs and ancient architects.
 Three major temples make up the Temple of Karnak, which is spread over 247 acres of land.

 Transfer to a 5-star hotel in Luxor to check in and spend the night.

 Day 8: Discover Old Cairo’s Undiscovered Gems: After having breakfast at the hotel, you should check out and head to the airport in Luxor to board a flight to Cairo.
 Once there, you should meet your Egyptologist tour guide to begin the final leg of your Easter vacation’s discovery journey at some of the most well-known Cairo tourist attractions, beginning with: